 They grow up so fast!
 Once your pre-teen blossoms into a proper teen/young adult, other more challenging Class IV whitewater trips are on your horizon: the legendary Tuolumne River (13yrs for summer flows, 15yrs for high spring flows), the scenic North Fork Stanislaus River (15yrs), the technical Kaweah River (15yrs), the pristine North Fork American River (15yrs – PS this is my favorite river canyon), and the wild ride of Goodwin Canyon (15yrs).
 AO’s most advanced Class V rivers, Cal Salmon and Cherry Creek, have age minimums of 15yrs and 17yrs respectively.
 Participants on all of these trips are recommended to have some previous rafting experience, but that rule is not etched in stone!
 (When Are You Ready For Class V Rafting?)

 Age ain’t nothing but a number

 Again, keep in mind that these ages are guidelines but not hard-set rules!
 We love to get kids out onto the rivers, but know that each person comes with different physical abilities and relevant experiences, so there may be some wiggle room with the age recommendations.
+Additionally, when rivers are flowing at higher than normal flows (oftentimes in springtime in years with a healthy snowpack), the minimum recommended age may be increased.
 It’s important to make sure to pick a trip that is right for your whole group to ensure that everyone is comfortable with the level of excitement and ENJOYS their time on the river!
 If you want to discuss the options with one of our California Rafting Consultants, we’d be happy to chat!
-Give us a call at 800-247-2387.

 Can’t wait to see you and the fam on the river!